Circadian Rhythm Sleep Disorders

 If the cause is external, other circadian body rhythms, including temperature and hormone secretion, can become out of sync with the light-darkness cycle (external desynchronization) and with one another (internal desynchronization); in addition to insomnia and excessive sleepiness, these alterations may cause nausea, malaise, irritability, and depression.
 Risk of cardiovascular and metabolic disorders may also be increased.

 Repetitive circadian shifts (eg, due to frequent long-distance travel or rotating shift work) are particularly difficult to adapt to, especially when the shifts change in a counterclockwise direction.
 Counterclockwise shifts are those that shift awakening and sleeping times earlier (eg, when flying eastward, when rotating shifts from days to nights to evenings).
-Symptoms resolve over several days or, in some patients (eg, the elderly), over a few weeks or months, as rhythms readjust.
+Symptoms resolve over several days or, in some patients (eg, older patients), over a few weeks or months, as rhythms readjust.
 Because light is a strong synchronizer of circadian rhythms, exposure to bright light (sunlight or artificial light of 5,000 to 10,000 lux intensity) after the desired awakening time and the use of sunglasses to decrease light exposure before the desired bedtime speed readjustment.
-Melatonin before bedtime may help (see Other sedatives).
+Melatonin before bedtime may help.

 Patients with circadian rhythm disorders often misuse alcohol, hypnotics, and stimulants.